hydrusnetwork/hydrus/docs/running_from_source.md

 === "Linux"

+    !!! warning "Wayland (and MPV)"
+        Unfortunately, hydrus has several bad bugs in Wayland.
+The mpv window will often not embed properly into the media viewer, menus and windows may position on the wrong screen, and the taskbar icon may not work at all.
+Newer versions are less buggy, but some of these issues, particularly mpv embedding, seem to be intractable.

+        User testing suggests that the best solution for now is just to launch the program in X11, and I now encourage this for all Wayland users.
+Launching with the environment variable `QT_QPA_PLATFORM=xcb` (e.g. by putting `export QT_QPA_PLATFORM=xcb` in a boot script that launches `hydrus_client`) should do it.
+The 'xcb' should force X11.

+        It does not work for everyone, though.
+If it fails, another user says setting `WAYLAND_DISPLAY=` (as in setting it to nothing) or unsetting it entirely with `unset WAYLAND_DISPLAY`, which forces hydrus (and its embedded mpv windows) to use Xwayland, is another solution.
+You might need to do `sudo apt install xwayland` first.

+        You should be able to see which window manager hydrus thinks it is running under in `help->about`, on the "Qt" row.

+        I expect to revisit this question in future versions of Qt and Wayland, and I plan to try a different mpv embedding technique that I know Wayland should support--we'll see if the situation stabilises.

     !!! note "Qt compatibility"

         If the program fails to run, and from terminal it says something like this: